 Unfortunately, for some people, this isn’t enough to keep their current home, let alone buy a new one.
 Looking closely at Statistics Canada’s numbers, it appears that this housing crisis is more severe in small, suburban areas and cities.
-According to The Globe and Mail (statistics taken from this article) , in British Columbia, 31% of renters in West Vancouver spend more than half their income on housing, compared with 25% in the City of Vancouver itself.
-Home and rental apartments in residential areas have been skyrocketing, causing people to leave their homes in search of
+According to The Globe and Mail, in British Columbia, 31% of renters in West Vancouver spend more than half their income on housing, compared with 25% in the City of Vancouver itself.
+The cost of homes and rental apartments in residential areas is skyrocketing, causing people to leave their homes in search of

-The Vicious Circle
+The Vicious Circle Of Unaffordable Housing

-With the influx of people moving from the cities to more rural areas, the housing prices also increase in these places.
+With the influx of people moving from the cities to more rural areas, housing prices also increase in these places.
 This then creates another issue as the people who leave the cities trying to escape the high cost of living are faced with prices just as expensive.
 The high prices in these communities then spread and affect the residents living in nearby, underprivileged regions, who now must also deal with price increases.

-The Real Estate Boom
+The Canadian Real Estate Boom

 Another reason behind the affordable housing problem in Canada is the recent real estate boom.
 An intense growth in major cities, followed by the increase in demand for real estate, has a direct link to prices.
 As demand increases, so does the price.
 Additionally, people from other countries looking to either move to Canada or invest in property have caused this problem to worsen.
-Foreign investment in the real estate market has caused an increase in prices and the expected increase in immigration over the next few years will without a doubt escalate the demand for rental units.
+Foreign investment in the real estate market has caused an increase in prices and the expected increase in immigration over the next few years will, without a doubt, escalate the demand for rental units.

-From Home to Vacation Destination
+From Home To Vacation Destination

 It’s no secret that Canada is home to dozens of picturesque locations that make for great vacation destinations for both Canadians and tourists from all over the world.
 And while this is great for the Canadian tourist industry, for those families who have lived in these places for years, the financial burden is only getting worse.
 With popularity comes an increase in the cost of living.

 As the price of houses continues to increase at startling rates, people are losing their homes and slowly losing their jobs.
-With a broken economy and aging housing stocks, communities are in need of reasonable, inexpensive housing.
+With a broken economy and ageing housing stocks, communities are in need of reasonable, inexpensive housing.